jrc03c/gt-cli/README.md

 # Intro

-This tool makes it easy to communicate with the GuidedTrack API from the command line and/or Node.
+This tool makes it easy to communicate with the [GuidedTrack](https://guidedtrack.com) API from the command line.

 # Installation